Mitigating the Performance Sacrifice in DP-Satisfied Federated Settings through Graph Contrastive Learning: Experiments

 \subsubsection{Datasets}

-We choose several widely used and famous graph dataset to conduct experiments, which are as follows: \begin{itemize} \item \textbf{SIDER}\footnote{http://sideeffects.embl.de/} \cite{sider} contains the information about some medicines and their observed adverse drug reactions.
-This information includes drug classification. \item \textbf{BACE} \cite{bace} provides qualitative binding results (binary labels) for a sort of inhibitors of human beta-secretase 1. \item \textbf{ClinTox} \cite{clintox} compares drugs approved by the FDA and drugs that have failed clinical trials for toxicity reasons.
-It assigns a binary lable to each drug molecule to indicate if they have clinical trial toxicity. \item \textbf{BBBP} \cite{bbbp} is designed for the modeling and prediction of barrier permeability.
-It allocates binary lables to the drug molecules to indicate if they have penetration to get through blood-brain barrier. \item \textbf{Tox21}\footnote{https://tripod.nih.gov/tox21/challenge/} contains many graphs representing chemical compounds.
-Each compound has 12 lables to reflect its outcomes in 12 different toxicological experiments. \end{itemize}
+We chose several widely used and well-known graph datasets to conduct our experiments, as follows: \begin{itemize} \item \textbf{SIDER} \footnote{http://sideeffects.embl.de/} \cite{sider} contains information about medicines and their observed adverse drug reactions.
+This information includes drug classification. \item \textbf{BACE} \cite{bace} provides qualitative binding results (binary labels) for a set of inhibitors of human beta-secretase 1. \item \textbf{ClinTox} \cite{clintox} compares drugs approved by the FDA with drugs that have failed clinical trials for toxicity reasons.
+It assigns a binary label to each drug molecule to indicate whether it exhibited toxicity. \item \textbf{BBBP} \cite{bbbp} is designed for the modeling and prediction of barrier permeability.
+It allocates binary labels to drug molecules to indicate whether they are able to penetrate the blood--brain barrier. \item \textbf{Tox21} \footnote{https://tripod.nih.gov/tox21/challenge/} contains graphs of chemical compounds.
+Each compound has 12 labels to reflect outcomes in 12 different toxicological experiments. \end{itemize}

-The statistics of the five selected datasets mentioned above is summarized in Table \ref{tab:statistics}.
+The statistics of the datasets mentioned are summarized in Table \ref{tab:statistics}.